projectsbyif/data-permissions-catalogue/content/patterns/group-decision.md

 future_pattern_reason:

 images:
- - url: /images/enforcing-group-decision.svg
+ - url: /images/group-decision.svg
-alt: Enforcing group decision
+alt: Group decision

 advantages:
  - It can be designed in a way for the whole group to be present in either physical location, or online